Your employees aren’t ignoring your Internal Messages. They’re just not READING them at a desk.

 4. Reduce Cognitive Load

-Fragmented attention means people have less mental capacity to process complex messages.
+Fragmented attention reduces people’s mental capacity to process complex information.

 Design principle: